Keyword clustering and Text analysis

-1. Keyword Grouping - a mass grouping of uploaded keywords based on their semantic similarity.
+1. Keyword clustering - a mass grouping of uploaded keywords based on their semantic similarity.

-2. Text Analytics - URL analysis and recommendations on the page SEO (under development currently).
+2. Text analysis - URL analysis and recommendations on the page SEO (under development currently).

 Why do you need keyword clustering?